-Troubleshooting guide for hearing aids with earmoulds No sound:
+Troubleshooting guide for hearing aids with slimtubes No sound:

-- Replace the battery.
-If possible use one from a new packet. - Do not remove the tab until the battery is needed. - Separate the hearing aid from the earmould as though for cleaning.
-Switch the aid on and close your hand over the aid.
-If the aid now whistles this would suggest that there is a blockage in the earmould.
-Wash the earmould and tube together in warm soapy water. - If the hearing aid still does not work you will need to make an appointment to have the hearing aid repaired.
-Poor sound quality: - Have your ears checked by your GP for wax or infection. - Check your earmould for moisture, or blockages of wax or debris.
-If needed, remove the earmould and wash it in warm soapy water. - Check the tube for bends or breaks.
-Replace if needed. - Otherwise make an appointment at one of our repair clinics.
-My hearing aid whistles when it is in my ear: - Have your ears checked by your GP for wax or infection. - Check that your earmould is inserted correctly.
-The tube should sit 'flush' against the side of your ear.
-Ask your audiologist for advice if you have difficulty fitting your earmould. - Check to see whether the earmould is loose or damaged.
-Earmoulds need replacing from time to time due to 'wear and tear'.
-Also over a period of time your ear can change shape. - Please note that it is perfectly normal for a hearing aid to whistle when it is not in the ear, or when you cover your ear and hearing aid with your hand.
+- Replace the battery, preferably with one from a new packet. - Do not remove the tabs until batteries are needed. - Separate the hearing aid from the slimtube, switch the aid on and close your hand over the aid.
+If the aid now whistles it would suggest that there is a blockage in the slimtube or dome.
+Follow the instructions for cleaning the tube and dome. - If the hearing aid still does not work you will need to make an appointment to have the hearing aid repaired.
+Poor sound quality:

+- Have your ears checked by your GP for wax or infection. - Check your slimtube for moisture or blockages of wax or debris. - Check the tube for bends or breaks.
+Replace if needed. - If you continue to have problems, you will need to make an appointment to have it repaired.
+My hearing aid whistles when it is in my ear: - Have your ears checked by your GP for wax or infection. - Check that the slimtube/ dome is inserted correctly.
+The tube should sit 'flush' against the side of the ear.
+Ask your audiologist for advice if you have difficulty fitting the slimtube or dome. - Check that the tube is not broken or bent. - Please note that it is perfectly normal for the hearing aid to whistle when it is not in the ear, or when you cover the ear and hearing aid with your hand.
+My tube or dome will not stay securely in my ear: - You may need a retainer for your tube to hold it securely in place (see picture on the first page of this leaflet).
+Retainers are optional and slide over the tube.
+You can collect retainers when you collect replacement tubes and domes. - Tubes and domes come in different sizes, so you may need a different size.
+Please contact Hearing Services to arrange an appointment if you think this is the case.
+Replacing your slimtube and dome The slimtube and plastic dome should be replaced every 3 to 6 months, depending upon its condition.
+You can collect replacements from the Hearing Services Department at the Leicester Royal Infirmary by taking your yellow appointment card to the reception desk.
+You can also request these by post.
+Please enclose your yellow appointment card and a self-addressed stamped envelope with a large letter stamp.
+If you also request replacement batteries with your tubes and domes, you will need 2 large letter stamps for the weight and thickness of the return envelope.
+Insufficient postage may result in a delay in your requested items reaching you, and additional charges from the post office.
 How to get your hearing aid repaired or serviced Repairs and servicing can be done either by post, attending one of our drop-in clinics (there is only 1 locations for this) or making an appointment to attend one of our repair clinics.
 You may be asked to make a repair appointment in order to assess any further treatment needed, or to discuss any other issues that you may have about your hearing aid(s).
 Repairing your hearing aid by post: